riverty logo

 Get Order Status Afterwards

 The consumer will be redirected towards the given “merchantURL” when the payment process is completed.
 From here the partner or merchant should check the status of the order by sending a “Get Order” call towards the get order endpoint: Get Order.
 The orderNumber is a required field for this endpoint to get the correct response data.
-For more details, please check “Understanding the Hosted Checkout Process” above.
+For more details, please check “Understanding the Redirect Flow” above.

 • Trigger the GetOrder request when the customer is redirected back to the merchant return URL.